Bluelinerio/timebug/README.md

 ## Once server deployment changes
 * Clear cache and Data for the app (Android)
-* I believe this should work as well on ios
+* This should work as well on ios
 This is to clear the store that currently holds your key, and skips login, whereas on a new deployment your key is not registered.
 This should be set up as a new issue
 ## How to deploy (Android):